UPDATE 24 February 2022: Russia

 (Roosevelt) and Britain

-and the rest of the country west of Kiev.
+and the rest of the country to the west.
 The former Polish

 city of Lviv